New Arkтика-М Satellite Equipped with Enhanced Radiation-Resistant Instruments

 Risks of operating the device in an aggressive space environment were calculated by a subsidiary of Rosatom

 Currently, only Russia has meteorological devices that operate in a highly elliptical orbit with an inclination of about 63 degrees.
 The shooting area of spacecraft of this series is in operation at an altitude of up to 40 thousand km from Earth, above the GLONASS navigation systems.
-This is a unique perspective of the Arctic region, and it cannot be obtained from any other satellite.
+This is a unique perspective of the Arctic region, and it cannot be obtained from any satellite.

 Deputy General Designer of MOKB "Mars" Dmitry Dobrynin